 Omega-3 and DHA

-There’s good reason to include Omega-3 fats in your diet.
-Most people know that these fats are abundant in cold-water fish, but they are also a few rich sources of this fat that are vegan: walnuts, chia seeds, flax, and to a lesser extent hemp and pumpkin seeds.
-Of these, walnuts and chia are probably the most convenient sources.
-You can significantly raise your Omega-3 consumption by eating a dozen or so walnut halves a day.
-And there are numerous vegan recipes that include chia seeds.
+Of these, walnuts and chia are the richest sources of omega 3.
+You can significantly raise your omega 3 consumption by eating a dozen or so walnut halves a day.
+A tablespoon of chia per day will also give you sufficient omega 3.
 Adding a tablespoon of chia to your smoothies is probably the easiest way to include this food in your diet.
 There are numerous other ways you can take chia.
 Organic raw chia seeds are inexpensive and available from Amazon.com.

-Even if you’re getting plenty of Omega-3s, your body may not be properly converting these fats to provide sufficient levels of DHA and EPA.
+Even if you consume plenty of Omega-3s, your body may not sufficiently convert these fats to DHA and EPA.
 Fortunately, there are several DHA/EPA supplements on the market.
 Of all supplements of special interest to vegans, these are probably the most expensive.
-That’s because the vegan brands are algae-derived, rather than being derived from fish.
+That’s because the vegan brands are derived from algae rather than fish.
 But not only is vegan DHA/EPA more humane and eco-friendly, because it’s sourced lower on the food chain you’ll be exposed to less mercury and other heavy metals.
 Prices have recently dropped significantly on these supplements as the market for vegan DHA/EPA has expanded and become more competitive.
 However, they’re still by far the most expensive supplement you’re likely to take.

-If you follow a well-planned vegan diet, chances are you’re getting abundant amounts of most of the nutrients that a multivitamin provides.
-But a few nutrients may fall through the cracks.
-So a vegan multivitamin can help to ensure that your vegan diet doesn’t come up short.
-Zinc and iodine in particular are hard to obtain in sufficient amounts through vegan sources, so for many vegans these two nutrients are reason enough to choose a multivitamin.
+If you follow a well-planned vegan diet, you’re probably getting abundant amounts of most nutrients a multivitamin provides.
+But a few nutrients may fall through the cracks, so a vegan multivitamin can be advisable.
+Few vegan foods are good sources of zinc or iodine.
+So for many vegans these two nutrients are reason enough to take a multivitamin.

-All multivitamins contain B12.
-But keep in mind that relying on a multivitamin to completely cover your B12 needs may not do the trick, as many people won’t absorb sufficient amounts from a daily tablet containing 100 percent of the US RDA.
+Multivitamins typically 100 percent of the B12 RDA.
+But keep in mind that a multivitamin alone may not provide sufficient amounts of this nutrient.
+Many people won’t absorb sufficient amounts from a daily tablet containing 100 percent of the US RDA.

-Don’t buy a multivitamin that contains iron unless your doctor recommends it based on blood work.
+Avoid buying a multivitamin that contains iron unless your doctor recommends it based on blood work.
 With supplements, it’s easy to push your iron intake past recommended levels.
 And taking in too much iron can be as hazardous as taking too little.

-Deva’s Vegan Multivitamin is a solid and cost-effective choice.
+Deva’s Tiny Tablet Vegan Multivitamin is a solid and cost-effective choice.

-Since children are often less likely than adults to eat with nutrition in mind, a multivitamin can be an important way to safeguard against deficiency.
+Since children are often less likely than adults to eat with nutrition in mind, a multivitamin can safeguard against deficiency.
 VegLife makes a chewable Vegan Kids Multiple that’s formulated to match the nutritional needs of children.